 The Sassafras Environmental Education Center (SEEC) was founded in 2010 by current Program Director Wayne Gilchrest.
-SEEC’s mission is to provide sequential, annual outdoor experiences leading to a population of future Eastern Shore citizens who will be capable of living compatibly with nature’s design.
-While SEEC works primarily with Kent County Public School Students, we routinely provide programming to a number of groups from the tristate area.
-SEEC educates approximately 3,000 students annually throughout the 1200 acres (Sassafras Natural Resource Management area) state park; Turner’s Creek county party 150 acres.
-SEEC also educates youth from the Kent County Parks & Recreation summer program, KCPS Summer School student, youth incarcerated parents, youth incarcerated at a juvenile detention center, and homeless youth and their families.
+SEEC’s mission was to provide sequential, annual outdoor experiences leading to a population of future Eastern Shore citizens who will be capable of living compatibly with nature’s design.
+While SEEC worked primarily with Kent County Public School Students, they routinely provided programming to a number of groups from the tristate area.
+SEEC educated approximately 3,000 students annually throughout the 1200 acres (Sassafras Natural Resource Management area) state park; Turner’s Creek county party 150 acres.
+SEEC also educated youth from the Kent County Parks & Recreation summer program, KCPS Summer School student, youth incarcerated parents, youth incarcerated at a juvenile detention center, and homeless youth and their families.
 Unfortunately, SEEC’s programming has come to an end, but all services and operations as provided by the Maryland Department of Natural Resources and Maryland Park Service will continue uninterrupted.

 Eastern Shore Land Conservancy's mission is to improve quality of life on Maryland's Eastern Shore through conservation, and environmental education is a major part of that.
 If you'd like more information about our environmental education programs, contact us and we'll be happy to help.